psktam/ok-stupid/okstupid/static/markdowns/ev_conversion.md

 I could (access was terrible).
 Heating was out of the question because A: I didn't have a blowtorch and B: the part of the bolt I needed to heat up was deep inside the chassis of the car, whereas I only had access to the head of the bolt.
+Oh, and C was the fact that this was right next to the fuel tank, and I don't really trust my aim with a blowtorch.
 So, without really thinking about what terrible things might possibly happen, I decided to just go unga bunga mode, made a 3-foot long cheater bar, and started rowing on those bolts, starting with the right side.

 Even with the 3-foot cheater, it was _work_ getting that damn bolt to turn even just one click on the ratchet that I was using.
 With each heave of the bar, it